otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 ---

-In the root directory, create a file named `index.js` and add the following code.
+Create a file named `index.js` in the root directory and add the following code.

 ```javascript
 // Import the Express module